Ahead of House debt ceiling vote, Biden shores up Democrats and McCarthy scrambles for GOP support

 Wall Street was taking a wait-and-see approach.
 Stock prices were mixed in Tuesday’s trading.
 U.S. markets had been closed when the deal was struck over the weekend.

-The House aims to vote Wednesday and send the bill to the Senate, where Democratic Majority Leader Chuck Schumer and Senate Republican leader McConnell are working for passage by week’s end.
+The House aims to hold procedural votes Wednesday afternoon with final action expected in the evening.
+It would then send the bill to the Senate, where Democratic Majority Leader Chuck Schumer and Senate Republican leader McConnell are working for passage by week’s end.

 Schumer called the bill a “sensible compromise.”
 McConnell said McCarthy “deserves our thanks.”